Differences in 2.0

 For example, the old URL

-In webtrees 1.7, setting the access level for the notes tab would implicitly set a privacy restriction for the notes themselves.
-Hiding the tab would also hide the notes.
+In webtrees 1.7, setting the access level for these tabs would also create a privacy restriction for the data as well. e.g. hiding the tab would also hide the notes/media/sources.

-In webtrees 2.0, if you disable or restrict access to the notes/media/sources tabs, then the note/media/source facts will instead be displayed on the “Facts and events” tab.
+In webtrees 2.0, if you disable or restrict access to the notes/media/sources tabs, then the note/media/source links will instead be displayed on the “Facts and events” tab.

-You should add a privacy restriction for notes as well.
+You should add a privacy restriction for notes/media/sources as well.

 An individual can have multiple parents, for example birth and adopted.